MichelNivard/MCMSEM/README.md

  - Added `use_bounds` in MCMfit, if enabled, loss will be dramatically increased as parameter estimates get further away from bounds.
  - Added USAGE to readme
 ### v0.3.0, Initial dev-torch
- -Fixed MCMfit so it now actually works
+ - Fixed MCMfit so it now actually works
  - Merged changes to std.err from `dev`
  - For now, SE calculation is still done with R-matrices (similar to `dev`) as opposed to torch tensors, as I haven't found a way to make it work without significantly impacting performance.
  - Removed updates and todo that belong to `dev`